inLnx/ChromeOS-App-suite-Non-Google-Play-/README.md

 # ChromeOS app suite
 ### Running
-Download the zip file and go through the folder of the app you want.
-Next open the install.htm and complete the install.
-Come back to the file to open it again
+* Download the Zip file
+* Open the folder of the app you want
+* Open it's install.htm file and let it install
+* After it notifies you that it is finished open the index.htm file